LydiaSevelt/gepetools/README.md

    MAX_NODE_SIZE=24
    ```

-2. Run the install.sh script providing the install directory (within your $SGE_ROOT) from within
+2. Run the install.sh script providing the install directory (within your $SGE_ROOT) from
-   the gepetools directory.
-This process requires you run from an admin host as either your
+   within the gepetools directory.
+This process requires you run from an admin host as
-   Grid engine admin user or root in order to write files to your $SGE_ROOT
+   either your Grid engine admin user or root in order to write files to your $SGE_ROOT
    ```
    #$ cd gepetools/
    #$ ./install.sh $SGE_ROOT/mpi_hybrid
    ```

+3. *CURRENTLY NOT WORKING* There are also files in profile.d that can be sourced
+   at job startup.
+Currently using them does not work for me, and improper number
+   of MPI process will be created, or will not be distributed correctly.
+These
+   startup scripts to work you need to modify the hardcoded SGE_ROOT path, however
+   if you have your spool directory in a different directory, then you will have
+   to supply the path to your spool directory so that the job environment files
+   can be read.

 Quick Start Example
 ===================

 ```
-qsub -b y -q openmpi-hybrid.q -l mnodes=3,rpn=10,ppr=2 -jsv /opt/UGE/mpi-mp/pe.jsv \
+qsub -b y -q openmpi-hybrid.q -l mnodes=3,rpn=10,ppr=2 -jsv /opt/UGE/mpi_hybrid/pe.jsv \
 "mpirun -np 30 -hostfile $TMPDIR/machines mpihello"
 ```